aadarshsable/Kshitish-s-Notes/Biology/Cellular Biology/Feedback Mechanisms.md

 ### Examples

 - The release of oxytocin from the posterior pituitary gland during labor.
-Oxytocin stimulates the muscle contraction that push the baby through the birth canal.
+Oxytocin stimulates the muscle contraction that push the baby through the birth canal. ![Oxytocin Positive Feedback Loop][https://ib.bioninja.com.au/_Media/positive-feedback_med.jpeg]
 - Child feeding stimulates milk production which causes further feeding.
 - Platelets release more clotting factor which causes more platelets to aggregate at the site of injury.